 Bwafwano means ‘helping one another’.
 BISO is a registered NGO and has worked with Cecily’s Fund to provide a range of education and welfare support services for orphans and vulnerable children since 1998.
 Together with Cecily’s Fund, BISO has implemented a range of cross-cutting programmes that include entrepreneurship training, home based care, access to education, and training in life-skills for adolescents who have either dropped out of school or completed their education but remain unemployed.
-BISO remains embedded in its local community in Chazanga district, Lusaka such that is has become a consistent and knowledgeable implementing partner.
+BISO remains embedded in its local community in Chazanga district, Lusaka and is a consistent and knowledgeable implementing partner.

-Cecily’s Fund has been a main funder of BISO’s pre-school school since 2003, enabling the building of a dining hall and a new library, as well as providing a vital feeding programme which provides a nutritious meal each day to some of Lusaka’s most vulnerable children.
+Cecily’s Fund has been a main funder of BISO’s pre-school school since 2003, enabling the building of a dining hall and new library, as well as providing a vital feeding programme which provides a nutritious meal each day to some of Lusaka’s most vulnerable children.

 Founded in Kitwe in 1988, the Copperbelt Health Education Project (CHEP) worked at the forefront of the AIDS response in Copperbelt Province.
 One of the first organisations of its kind, CHEP is highly experienced in the delivery of behaviour change projects - in particular the prevention of AIDS and tuberculosis.